MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/nc-netadapteroffload-evt_net_adapter_offload_set_gso.md

-The *EvtNetAdapterOffloadSetGso* callback function is implemented by the client driver to set changes in active TCP and UDP large send offload capabilities.
+The *EvtNetAdapterOffloadSetGso* callback function is implemented by the client driver to to query changes in active GSO capabilities and update the hardware settings accordingly.

 ## -prototype